 It was really a style preference regarding our choice.
 When we chose from the samples that ADM had sent us, it was easy to see which ones were oil finish and which ones were lacquer.

 The oil finished samples had more texture, a more natural wood look, and more of a matte finish.
 This was the look we were wanting for this new build.
+Not to say the lacquer finish wasn’t beautiful, but the oil finished seemed to get closer to what we were searching for.

 So, if you’re wanting to know what makes an oil finish different, here is some more info: